Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Dynamical dark energy parametrisations

 where the function $f(z)$ is defined as

-for a given $w(z)$ the dynamics of the expansion is determined.
-The $\Lambda$CDM model is a special case when $w(z)=-1$, $f(z)=1$.
-From here, we can consider the following six bidimensional\footnote{We denoted \textit{bidimensional} as the dependence solely of two free theoretical parameters $w_i$} dark energy parameterisations \footnote{A previous analysis of these models have been presented in \citep{Escamilla-Rivera:2016qwv}} with different analytical forms of $w(z)$.
+Therefore, for a given $w(z)$, the dynamics of the expansion are determined.
+The $\Lambda$CDM model is a special case when $w(z)=-1$ and $f(z)=1$.
+From here, we can consider the following three bidimensional\footnote{We denoted \textit{bidimensional} as the dependence solely of two free theoretical parameters $(w_0,w_1)$.} dark energy parametrisations \footnote{A previous analysis of these models has been presented in \cite{Escamilla-Rivera:2016qwv}.} with different analytical forms of $w(z)$.